 Please apply by the following deadlines:

-- For internships starting in May or June, apply by December 31 of the previous year
+- For internships starting between May and August, apply by November 1 of the previous year

 Submit your application.
 Apply online at https://apply.cis.mpg.de/register/internship.
 You will need to provide your CV, transcripts, contact information for at least one reference, and an optional motivation letter.
 You can also optionally indicate faculty members at the participating institutes with whom you would like to work and the period during which you would like to intern.
 Note that we do not request references immediately and in all cases.
 Please do not write to us asking why your referee has not received a request for your letter.

 Matching process.
 Research groups at participating institutes will review your application.
 During this period, you might be contacted for a phone interview.

 Notification.
 You will be notified of the outcome of your application by email.
 If you are selected, you will also be put in touch with your assigned faculty mentor to finalize the exact dates of your internship and settle on an internship project.

 Do I need to know German to complete an internship?